c-BIG/NPM-sample-qc/README.rst

 The workflow requires the following resources given in the ``conf/resources.config``

-- *N-regions reference file*, used as an input for computing "non-gap regions autosome" coverages (mosdepth).
+- *N-regions reference file*, used as an input for computing "non-gap regions autosome" coverages (picard, bcftools).

   - Gaps in the GRCh38 (hg38) genome assembly, defined in the AGP file delivered with the sequence, are being closed during the finishing process on the human genome.
 GRCh38 (hg38) genome assembly still contains the following principal types of gaps: